Hydrostor

 Hydrostor is a Canadian company that develops systems of storing energy in the form of compressed air.
 It was founded in 2010 and is currently headquartered in Toronto, Ontario.

 History

 Hydrostor was founded in 2010.
 As of 2024, co-founder Curtis VanWalleghem was the company's CEO.

 In 2024, Hydrostor built a compressed air storage facility in Goderich, Ontario.
 The unit repurposed a deserted salt cave near the Maitland River.

 Energy storage

-Hydrostor's method of storing energy include using electric air compressors to compress air and fit it into a container.
+Hydrostor's method of storing energy includes using electric air compressors to compress air and fit it into a container.
 In order to recover the energy, the compressed air is run through a turbine, generating power.
 The air compressors are powered by renewable energy.